Erasiel/algds-eng/exercises/exercises_07_trees.md

 ### Exercise 5

 When is a binary tree *height-balanced*?
-Implement a recursive algorithm that checks wether a binary tree (given by its root node) is balanced.
+Implement a recursive algorithm that checks whether a binary tree (given by its root node) is balanced.
 Use the `height` function from Exercise 4, along with the following outline:

 ```py
 def is_balanced(root: BinaryTreeNode) -> bool: